 Ryu studied economics at UCLA; Public Policy and Administration at Rutgers; won a prestigious United Nations graduate internship; and was a Netkal Fellow at USC’s School of Social Work.

 Immediately upon entering office, Ryu instituted landmark reforms focused on bringing transparency to City Hall.
-He introduced and passed legislation mandating document retention, put in place a first-ever Discretionary Funds Task Force, a citizen-run panel which oversees discretionary spending in Council District Four.
+He introduced and passed legislation mandating document retention, put in place a first-ever Discretionary Funds Task Force, a citizen-run panel which oversees discretionary spending in Council District Four, and has fought for sweeping reform to the City's campaign finance laws.
 To date, Ryu is the only Councilmember in Los Angeles to publish all of his discretionary spending online.

 With 42 City parks in Council District Four, Councilmember Ryu remains focused on improving our park land and recreation spaces.
 From new athletic fields at Pan Pacific Park, to a 7-day DASH shuttle to the Griffith Observatory, to dedicated funding for safety and mobility around the Hollywood Sign, Councilmember Ryu has been a leader in improving park access for all.

 Councilmember Ryu has also been a leader in building homeless housing solutions.
 One project, The LA LGBT Center’s Anita May Rosenstein Campus, will house 225 people when it opens in early 2019.
-His Women’s Bridge Home project at former Garnder Street Library, currently under construction, will provide housing and services to 30 women struggling with homelessness.
+His Women’s Bridge Home project at former Gardner Street Library, currently under construction, will provide housing and services to 30 women struggling with homelessness.
+These projects are just two of five homeless housing projects underway in Council District Four.
 Councilmember Ryu continues to work with neighborhoods and community leaders to create more affordable, supportive and bridge housing across Council District Four.
 Read more about his Homelessness Plan Here.

 Councilmember Ryu has also fought for grave disability reform, working with the State and the County to usher in an expanded law which would allow outreach workers greater ability to serve individuals experiencing homelessness who struggle with mental illness.
 He has worked to preserve affordable housing stock, such as the Hancock Gardens Apartments, and was one of the first to fight for a linkage fee that would encourage more affordable housing in the City of Los Angeles.